-These falafel keep well in the refrigerator for up to 4 days or in the freezer for several months.
+Leftovers.
+These falafel keep well in an airtight container in the refrigerator for up to 4 days or in the freezer for several months.
 To enjoy leftovers from the fridge, heat some oil in a skillet, add the falafel, and cook until heated through.
 To reheat after freezing, thaw in the refrigerator and then bake at 350 degrees F for 15-20 minutes or until crispy.

 Keywords: baked falafel, gluten-free falafel, healthy falafel